JanSzewczyk/Fishbook/README.md

 ## General info
 ```
 Simple internet service for fishermen.
-A project created for the subject of Programming Web Wpplications.
+A project created for the subject of Programming Web Applications.
 ```

 ## Technologies